WestPoint EBIDTA Improved in Q1

-"We're hopeful that we'll be [generating] positive EBIDTA this year," Icahn president Dan Ninivaggi told investors during this morning's earnings call.
+"We're hopeful that we'll be [generating] positive EBIDTA this year," Icahn president Dan Ninivaggi told investors during the company's earnings call in early May.

 WestPoint ended the quarter with $12 million of unrestricted cash after paying a $45 million dividend to an IEP subsidiary during the quarter, compared to $67 million at the end of 2012, according to the company.